Back To Search Results

 Evaluation

 Diagnostic workup usually starts with serological tests.
-The two antibodies measured are anti-tissue transglutaminase antibodies (by enzyme-linked immunosorbent assay or ELISA measured numerically) and anti-endomysial antibodies that are usually reported as negative, weakly positive or positive.
-Traditionally, the next step and the gold standard for the diagnosis is duodenal mucosal biopsy; in celiac disease, this shows villous atrophy.
-It is important that these tests be performed while the patient is on a regular, gluten-containing diet.[7][8]
+The 2 antibodies measured are anti-tissue transglutaminase antibodies (by enzyme-linked immunosorbent assay or ELISA measured numerically) and anti-endomysial antibodies that are usually reported as negative, weakly positive, or positive.
+Traditionally, the next step and the gold standard for the diagnosis is duodenal mucosal biopsy; this shows villous atrophy in celiac disease.
+These tests must be performed while the patient is on a regular, gluten-containing diet.[7][8]

 Another useful test is for human leukocyte antigen (HLA).
 Specific HLA genotypes have been strongly associated with celiac disease.
 HLA testing can be used in the diagnostic process.
-For example, Joint BSPGHAN and Celiac UK guidelines published in 2013 indicates that positive serological tests with positive HLA typing in the presence of typical symptoms can be accepted as confirmative of diagnosis without a need for biopsy.
+For example, Joint BSPGHAN and Celiac UK guidelines published in 2013 indicate that positive serological tests with positive HLA typing in the presence of typical symptoms can be accepted as confirmative of diagnosis without needing biopsy.

-• Electrolytes may reveal hypocalcemia, hypokalemia, metabolic acidosis
+• Electrolytes may reveal hypocalcemia, hypokalemia, and metabolic acidosis.

-• Anemia due to deficiency of folate, iron or Vit B12
+• Anemia due to folate, iron, or Vit B12 deficiency may be observed.

-• Stool are greasy and have a rancid odor
+• Stools are greasy and have a rancid odor.

 Radiology